 When I was launching my career back in 2003, I was loathe to listen to the warnings of my activist allies.
 Like many people just starting out, I confused nonprofits with movements—and although sometimes movements are comprised of a constellation of non-profits, nonprofits and movements are not one and the same.

-I ended up working for five years working as a Communications consultant in Israel/Palestine -- which is the kind of place in which it quickly becomes clear that what is needed is not merely change, but radical transformation.
+I ended up working for five years as a Communications consultant in Israel/Palestine -- which is the kind of place in which it quickly becomes clear that what is needed is not merely change, but radical transformation.
 Over those five years, I saw firsthand that every single one of the seven NGOs I worked for was far too mired in internal politics, to help build the kind of boundary-smashing movement that could bring about that kind of transformation.
 Across the board, the non-profits I was working for were so distracted by the fight for survival, that they were barely able to defend victories won by past movements much less make significant reforms or build a movement for radical change.

 Professional changemaking as proxy